 Whelan Energy Center Unit 1.
 Pursuant to the Participation Power Sales Agreement between MEAN and the City of Hastings, Nebraska, MEAN purchases 6.95%, or approximately 5.3 MW, of the electric power and energy generated by Whelan Energy Center Unit 1, a 77 MW coal-fired steam electric generating station operated by Hastings Utilities and located in Adams County, Nebraska (the "Whelan Energy Center").
-The Participation Power Sales Agreement terminates on the later of the date of (i) the final maturity of the indebtedness incurred by Hastings to pay the costs of the Whelan Energy Center or capital additions thereto, which date is now January 1, 2019, or (ii) the date Hastings removes the Whelan Energy Center and/or its associated transmission system from commercial operation.
+The Participation Power Sales Agreement terminates on the date Hastings removes the Whelan Energy Center and/or its associated transmission system from commercial operation.